-We are so lucky to be able to share photos from beachcombers around the world in Beachcombing Magazine!
+We are so honored to be able to share photos from beachcombers around the world in Beachcombing Magazine!
 One of the hardest decisions we make each issue is which photo to put on the cover.
 If you have submitted a photo for a story in the magazine, your image is already in consideration for a cover shot.

 A good cover photo:

 - Is relevant to the theme or a story in the issue.
 We use photos sent for articles in the magazine on the covers of each issue.
 We don't usually select cover images just because they are beautiful; they also need to be related a story in the magazine.

 - Is eye-catching: compelling, mysterious, beautiful, colorful, moody, creative, original, illustrative, or intriguing.